Combat Wings: Combat Wings: The Great Battles of World War II

-Combat Wings: The Great Battles of World War II is a combat flight simulation action video game both developed and City Interactive Games.
+Combat Wings: The Great Battles of World War II is a combat flight simulation action video game both developed and published by City Interactive Games.
 The Japanese versions of the game were published by Kaga Create.
 The game was released on February 29, 2012, in Europe, March 27, 2012, in North America, March 29, 2012, in Australia, and on February 14, 2013, in Japan for the Xbox 360, Microsoft Windows, and PlayStation 3.
 The game is also the fourth game in the Combat Wings series.